pcwalton/glTF-IBL-Sampler/README.md

 ### Lite version

-This "lite" version drops the external dependencies on KTX2-Software and `glslang`, to make the library easier to integrate into external projects.
+In order to make the library easier to integrate into external projects and other build systems, this "lite" version drops all external dependencies on KTX2-Software, `glslang`, and the Vulkan SDK.
+It also eliminates Git submodules in favor of Git subtrees, so that the repository is fully self-contained.

 <!--
 The official Khronos [glTF Sample Viewer](https://github.com/KhronosGroup/glTF-Sample-Viewer) is used to clarify, how e.g. a physically-based material has to be lit and rendered.
 In the [glTF 2.0 reference](https://www.khronos.org/files/gltf20-reference-guide.pdf), the default material model is the Metallic-Roughness-Model.